-The purpose of this guide is to support researchers with archival material from Northwestern University Archives relating to the history and presence of black students, faculty, staff, and alumni at Northwestern University.
+The purpose of this guide is to support researchers with the archival research process at Northwestern University Archives relating to the history of Black student life, faculty, staff, and alumni at Northwestern University.

 The Northwestern University Archives houses records, publications, photographs, and other materials pertaining to every aspect of Northwestern’s history, including the papers of faculty and alumni, student organizations, and department and administrative records.
-The Archives' holdings are non-circulating and are open to the public for research, reference, and instruction.
+The Archives' holdings are non-circulating and are open to the public for research.

-University Archives is located in Room 110 on Deering Library Level 1, 1970 Campus Drive, Evanston, IL 60208.
+The University Archives is part of the Charles Deering McCormick Library of Special Collections & University Archives.
+The reading room is located in Deering Library, Level 3 at 1937 Sheridan Road, Evanston, IL 60208.
 If you are not affiliated with Northwestern, be prepared to show identification at the welcome desk.

 We're open Monday-Friday, 9 am-4:30 pm.
 Closed on weekends and for holidays.
 See the hours page for more information.